-In 2017 the Town of Collins Water Department District No. 1 received a one violation of the New York Sanitary Code.
-A reporting violation was issued by the Erie County Department of Health because they received the February operations report late.
+In 2018 the Town of Collins Water Department Water District 1 received two violations of the New York Sanitary Code.
+A reporting violation was issued by the Erie County Department of Health (ECDOH) because the Annual Water Quality report was posted late and no certification that it was provided to the public was received.
+And a second violation was issued by ECDOH because no backflow prevention device testing reports were available during the sanitary survey.